ruoyongxu/ruoyongxu.github.io/_pages/research.md

 title: "Research"
 excerpt: ""
 author_profile: true
 redirect_from:
-  - /research/
+  - "/wordpress/"
-  - /research.html
+  - "/wordpress/index.html"
 ---

+{% include base_path %}

 I am a PhD candidate at the Department of Statistical Sciences at the University of Toronto.
 My academic advisor is Prof. Patrick Brown.
 My PhD work involves development of statistical softwares using GPU's in R and statistical computing in geostatsistical models.
 I formerly did my BSc in Mathematics in Shanghai University, and MSc in Biostatistics at the University of Toronto.